Flavours of November

 The mildly flavoured stem produces tasty leaves, which are absolutely delicious in a winter salad.
 Also great at this time of year is leafy celeriac, Jerusalem and helianti artichokes, chervil root and crosnes – sometimes known as Chinese artichokes.

 Cabbage comes into its own and there are many options available, such as white, red and savoy.
 Always a favourite on winter menus, it needs very little work – simply braise in butter with some cracked pepper and it is perfect for Sunday lunch.
 It is also tremendous to see how growers are branching out into many excellent varieties of cauliflower.
-Look out for the green and pointed Romanesque, or the Violetta.
+Look out for the green and pointed Romanesque.
 Yellow, purple and green varieties are all available up until late December.

 So called ‘forgotten veg’ are also emerging.
 Salsify, white beetroot, parsley root and golden turnips all have flavours which are hard to ignore.
 Red meat radish is a particular favourite and can grow as large as a cricket ball.
 It comes from the horseradish family and has a peppery punch that will knock you for six!